nus-cs2103-AY2122S2/ip/docs/README.md

 ## Installation

-1. Download and install Java 11.
-Google it if you have to.
+1. Download and install Java 11 [aquí](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html "taco").
-2. Click the download button above
-3. You just downloaded a jar of ip
+2. Download ~~ip man~~ ip.jar [ici](https://github.com/DaneMarc/ip/releases "enchilada")
-4. Double click it **right now**
+4. Doble click it **right now**
 5. *Enjoy*

 ## Usage

 ### `help` - The only instruction you really need

-Shows you, esteemed user, a list of commands and their corresponding formats for good of humanity.
+Shows you, esteemed user, a list of commands and their corresponding formats for good of mankind.

 Example of usage:
 `help`